-• Hsiao-I Hou Author National Kaohsiung University of Hospitality and Tourism
+• Hsiao-I Hou Autor/a National Kaohsiung University of Hospitality and Tourism

 DOI: